To be globally aware, we depend on journalists around the world who risk their freedom and very lives to keep us informed.

 - What, according to the article, are some countries where journalists have been imprisoned or killed?

 - Why do you think journalists continue to report even when doing so is dangerous?

-Marcy Burstiner is the Educational News Director for News Decoder.
-She is a graduate of the Columbia Journalism School and has taught journalism for more than 15 years at the California Polytechnic University, Humboldt.
+Marcy Burstiner is the educational news director for News Decoder.
+She is a graduate of the Columbia Journalism School and professor emeritus of journalism and mass communication at the California Polytechnic University, Humboldt in California.
 She is the author of the book Investigative Reporting: From premise to publication.